They Will Kill You Logo

 murder story

-When authorities attempted to search Clark's premises on November 16, 1967, they realized they lacked the necessary warrants.
-During the delay to obtain proper documentation, Clark fled but was apprehended near Port Austin, Michigan.
+Police attempted to search Clark’s premises on November 16, 1967, but made a critical error: they forgot their warrants.
+While they returned to retrieve the proper paperwork, Clark fled.
+He was apprehended days later near Port Austin, 125 miles north of Detroit.